 My last Amiga original project was the game title – Wild Flying – , a game we worked very hard on.
-It was meant to be the next killer app for the Amiga and the release window was planned between 2002 and 2004 but we had major problems getting enough people onboard, notably Graphicians as i had not enough skills doing all of it myself.
-The project died off but we eventually released a playable demo preview to the community (which was only meant to be a proof of concept for publishers).
+It was meant to be the next killer app for the Amiga and the release window was planned between 2002 and 2004 but we had major problems getting enough people onboard, notably a graphics artist as i had not enough skills doing all of it myself and neither did anyone else in the team.
+The project died off but we eventually released a playable demo preview to the community (which was originally only meant to be a proof of concept for publishers).

-We still get emails, pm’s and so on weekly from fans asking us to finish the game and release it, so yes it seems we did something right at least.
+We still get emails, pm’s and so on weekly/monthly basis from fans asking us to finish the game and release it, so yes it seems we did something right at least.